dikhan/terraform-provider-openapi/docs/local_environment.md

 file that contains the definitions for the [example API services](https://github.com/dikhan/terraform-provider-openapi/tree/master/examples).

-Additionally, it will also render a UI from the swagger file exposed by the 'swaggercodegen-service-provider-api' API server that can be accessed from the browser at ``https://localhost:8443``.
+Additionally, it will also render a UI from the swagger file exposed by the 'swaggercodegen-service-provider-api' API server that can be accessed from the browser at ``http://localhost:8082/``.

-The UI rendered feeds from the swagger file located at [docker-compose](https://github.com/dikhan/terraform-provider-openapi/blob/master/service_provider_example/resources/swagger.yaml)
+The UI rendered feeds from the swagger file located at [docker-compose](https://github.com/dikhan/terraform-provider-openapi/blob/master/examples/swaggercodegen/api/resources/swagger.yaml)

 ## Trying out the service provider example

 ### Installing the openapi terraform provider plugin binary

 Once docker-compose is done bringing up the example API servers, the following command can be executed to compile and install the openapi terraform provider binary:

 ```
 $ PROVIDER_NAME="<provider_name>" make install
 [INFO] Building terraform-provider-openapi binary
 [INFO] Creating /Users/dikhan/.terraform.d/plugins if it does not exist
-[INFO] Installing terraform-provider-<provider_name> binary in -> /Users/dikhan/.terraform.d/plugins
+[INFO] Installing terraform-provider-<provider_name> binary in -> /Users/dikhan/.terraform.d/plugins/terraform-provider-<provider_name>
 ```

 Where ````<your_provider_name>```` should be replaced with your provider's name.

-The above ```make install``` command will compile the provider from the source code, install the compiled binary terraform-provider-openapi in the terraform plugin folder ````~/.terraform.d/plugins```` and create a symlink from terraform-provider-goa to the binary compiled.
-The reason why a symlink is created is so the same compiled binary can be reused by multiple openapi providers and also reduces the number of providers to support.
+The above ```make install``` command will compile the provider from the source code, install the openapi provider binary ```terraform-provider-goa``` in the terraform plugin folder ````~/.terraform.d/plugins````:

 ````
 $ ls -la ~/.terraform.d/plugins
 total 29656
 drwxr-xr-x  4 dikhan  staff       128  3 Jul 15:13 .
 drwxr-xr-x  4 dikhan  staff       128  3 Jul 13:53 ..
--rwxr-xr-x  1 dikhan  staff  15182644 29 Jun 16:21 terraform-provider-openapi
+-rwxr-xr-x  1 dikhan  staff  15182644 29 Jun 16:21 terraform-provider-<provider_name>
-lrwxr-xr-x  1 dikhan  staff        63  3 Jul 15:11 terraform-provider-<provider_name> -> /Users/dikhan/.terraform.d/plugins/terraform-provider-openapi
 ````

 For the sake of the example, let's pick the swaggercodegen service example and install the plugin: